tliron/exturl/README.md

 ### `file:`

-A path to the local filesystem.
-This is the default URL type if no schema is provided.
+An absolute path to the local filesystem.

 The URL *must* begin with two slashes.
 If a hostname is present before the path it will be ignored, so this: